 During the spring/summer season (April 1 to October 31) various employment positions are available with the Saskatoon Zoo Society.
-These include positions in the gift shop, attendance window, parking booth, concession, and interpretive train driver.
-If you are interesting in applying for these positions, please e-mail (or drop off at the Zoo Administration Building) your resume.
+These include positions in the concession and interpretive train driver.
+If you are interesting in applying for these positions, please e-mail your resume no later than March 15th of the current year.

 We also hire summer camp interpreters.
-Applications for these positions must be students returning to school in the fall.
+Applications for these positions must be students returning to school full-time in the fall.
+Please submit resumes via e-mail no later than March 15th of the current year.
+Attention: Kathleen

 We have let Google know that they have been posting incorrect hours on the side bar several times.
 They do have the correct times now, however if you see hours of 8:30 a.m. to 4:30 p.m. those are the OFFICE HOURS of the Saskatoon Zoo Society.
 The Saskatoon Zoo Society is a non-profit charity that produces this website and runs the environmental education programs and most events at the Zoo.
 Google does have the hours correct, but if you don’t know the difference between the Saskatoon Zoo Society and the Saskatoon Forestry Farm, it is easy to make a mistake.
 SO, how do YOU know?
 Don’t rely on the Google sidebars!
 Go directly to the business websites for accurate information.
 Hope that helps you out!